candyrocy/Task-1.Codsoft/README.md

 # Task-1.Codsoft
-# A python program on to-do list
+# A python program for a calculator